 Untold Stories

-On January 16, the Community Foundation of Macon County (CFMC) announced Untold Stories, a $120,000 community engagement program to bring to life and share stories of underrepresented people in Macon County.
-The CFMC is one of only three Illinois foundations receiving matching grant funds from The Lumpkin Family Foundation.
+On January 16, the Heart of Illinois Community Foundation (HICF) announced Untold Stories, a $120,000 community engagement program to bring to life and share stories of underrepresented people in Macon County.
+The HICF is one of only three Illinois foundations receiving matching grant funds from The Lumpkin Family Foundation.
 Decatur Earthmover Credit Union and Healing Illinois also provided funding for the Untold Stories program.

 The Untold Stories program’s vision is to promote a fuller understanding of history as a contribution to conversations about racial equity and social justice.
 This year-long program will focus on partnering with local historical/genealogical societies, libraries, schools, universities, museums, nonprofits, and churches to acknowledge and uncover untold history, support partnerships and build relationships, and develop understanding through education.